 4DSP Licenses NASA's High-Speed Fiber Optic Sensing System

-NASA's Dryden Flight Research Center has licensed its lightweight, compact, ultra-efficient fiber optic sensor system to the Austin, TX-based company, 4DSP.
+NASA's Armstrong Flight Research Center has licensed its lightweight, compact, ultra-efficient fiber optic sensor system to the Austin, TX-based company, 4DSP.
 By leveraging NASA's fiber optics and high-speed algorithms, which are capable of interrogating thousands of sensors at the unprecedented refresh rate of 100 samples per second, 4DSP will bring to market a state-of-the-art turnkey fiber optic system.

+The Ikhana team received the prestigious Federal Laboratory Consortium for Technology Transfer award.
 The Federal Laboratory Consortium awarded an Interagency Partnership Award to the Wildfire Research and Applications Partnership (WRAP), a joint effort between NASA and the U.S. Department of Agriculture's Forest Service.
 WRAP has enabled scientists and engineers to participate in managing forest fires through remote sensing observations on unmanned aerial vehicle missions.